-The round-up: wrap your laughing gear around Brisbane’s best burgers
+The round-up: Work your way through Brisbane’s best burgers

-Ben’s Burgers, Fortitude Valley: Let’s start with a bona fide star.
-Ben’s Burgers in Fortitude Valley has been dominating taste buds with its no-frills approach to the classic hamburger and cheeseburger for years.
+Ben’s Burgers, Fortitude Valley: Ben’s Burgers is bona fide star.
+This Fortitude Valley eatery has been dominating taste buds with its no-frills approach to the classic hamburger and cheeseburger for years.
 To really get the best experience we suggest adding maple bacon to your burger with a side of fries and special sauce.
 You won’t regret it – trust us.

 Red Hook, Brisbane City: Few cities in the world do burgers better than New York City, which is why Red Hook is upfront about where it draws its influences from.
 The Grandmaster Flash, Brooklyn Cheeseburger, Uptown Funk and Shaolin Soul burgers are all winners, which means you can be too if you eat here.